DreamSpoon/AMH2B/README.md

 - See the AMH2B menu, the Armature panel, Text Editor Script Name - this is where you enter the name of the CSV text you just created, or leave it as default "Text"
 - Select the armature that needs it's pose-bones adjusted
-- Press button AMH2B -> AdjustPose
+- Press button AMH2B -> Armature -> Retarget - AdjustPose
 - Result: The pose bones in the selected armature will be rotated according to the script

 ### Retarget - Apply Scale to Rig